oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 disclosure, i.e., the ability to disclose only a subset of the claims contained in the JWT, in the three-party-model as described above.
-This is a common problem in the three-party model: An Issuer creates a Verifiable Credential for some End-User (Holder), who then presents this credential to multiple Verifiers.
+This is a common problem in the three-party model: An Issuer creates a Verifiable Credential for some End-User (Holder), who then can presents this credential to multiple Verifiers.
 A Verifiable Credential might contain a large number of claims, but the Holder typically only wants to disclose a subset of these claims to a Verifier.
 In this case, the Holder would have to receive a new JWT from the Issuer, containing only the claims that